ncrmro/website/posts/2021_01_07_wireguard-based-vpn-intranets.md

 Inside this network, you can access other computers and servers like a NAS for instance say maybe to perform a backup or watch a movie of it.
-What happens though when you want to access this server remotely or maybe have a family member access or host a server.
+What happens though when you want to access this server remotely or maybe have a family member access or host a server themselves for you to access.

 ## VPN Intranets